 A brief on site information has been provided under Chapter 3.
 Again, this Lawra site is also degraded and characterized by annual bush fires, continuous farming, and animal grazing etc (See Plate 4-7, Plate 4-8 and Plate 4-9).
 There are no settlements on this site, and the land is largely fallow with Acacia and Sheanut being the most dominant trees.
 The site is located parallel to the N12 Lawra -Hamile road, which was untarred when the baseline studies started in 2011 but asphalted as at close of 2018.
 There is an untarred road located on the southern end of the site that leads to the Black Volta, which will serve as access route prior during construction.
 The waters of the Black Volta serve as the demarcation between Ghana and Burkina Faso.
 The water body also serves as a recreational facility during public holidays for the youth of Lawra.
-Just by the side of this road, but outside the project area, is a tree shrine, comprising of Ebony / Nim Tree, known as the Kulbonuo Shrine belonging to the Bayoyire Community in Kaleo.
-The site was acquired in such a way to avoid the shrine, however, its nearness to the project site is a recipe for future conflict with the shrine owners and will be advisable to relocate them as part of project implementation.

-The neighbouring features around the immediate impact area of the project site and their coordinates are shown in Table 4-2 and a satellite view shown in Figure 4-2.
-The sensitive infrastructure located close to the Lawra PV sites and their coordinates are shown in Table 4-2 and satellite view shown in Figure 4-2.
+The neighbouring features close to the Lawra PV sites and their coordinates and distances is shown in Table 4-2 and a satellite view shown in Figure 4-2.
 See Plate 4-7, Plate 4-9 and Plate 4-7 for pictures of the Lawra Site.

-Name Latitude Longitude

-Black Volta 10°40'9.79"N 2°54'41.68"W

-Forestry Commission Lawra Office 10°39'13.27"N 2°53'22.55"W

-Forest Reserve 10°39'16.02"N 2°53'27.82"W
+Name Latitude Longitude Distance from Solar Site Black Volta 10°40'9.79"N 2°54'41.68"W 1.50 km Forestry Commission Lawra Office 10°39'13.27"N 2°53'22.55"W 1.80 km Forest Reserve 10°39'16.02"N 2°53'27.82"W 1.64 km